-One of the techniques the NFCC can help you with is consolidating and managing your debt by setting up a voluntary agreement between you and your creditors.
-When you set up a Debt Management Plan with them, you make one lump sum payment to a nonprofit agency, who in turn pays your creditors.
+One of the things the NFCC can help you with is setting up a voluntary agreement between you and your creditors.
+When you set up a Debt Management Plan with them, you make one lump sum payment to a nonprofit agency, which in turn pays your creditors.

 “By participating in this type of debt management program, you may benefit from reduced or waived finance charges or fees, and experience fewer collection calls.
-When you work with an NFCC agency on a debt management program, your accounts are credited with 100 percent of the amount you send in.”
+When you work with an NFCC agency on a debt management program, your accounts are credited with 100% of the amount you send in.”

 Clark recommends seeing the NFCC to anyone who can’t get spending and debt under control.

 There’s typically little or no fee involved in setting up a Debt Management Plan, and it won’t have any effect on your credit.